 - After 1 hour of baking check the bread for doneness every couple minutes.

-All of the recipes on this blog are carefully developed to create incredibly delicious baked goods that you can easily recreate in your own kitchen with success.
-The only way this is possible is to standardize the way ingredients are measured - by weight.
+All of the recipes on this blog are carefully developed with gram measurements so you can easily recreate them in your own kitchen with success.
 Volume measurements are extremely inaccurate and leave room for significant errors.
 Not all measuring cups are made equally, so your one cup of flour will be different from my one cup of flour.
-By providing precise measurements in grams (aside from minor ingredients, which are given in tsp/tbsp), I can ensure that you can make the recipe accurately and with less cleanup!
+By providing precise measurements in grams (aside from minor ingredients, which are given in tsp/tbsp), you can make these recipes accurately and with less cleanup!
 All you need is this kitchen scale.

-Trust me, once you try baking in grams you'll never turn back!
+But trust me, once you try baking in grams you'll never turn back!

 Happy baking! x

-Print📖 Recipe
+📖 Recipe

 Cinnamon Swirl Pumpkin Bread